Forestmb/power-league/README.md

 ## Deploying ##

-If you wish to deploy the application to a remote host, you can use the `deploy.sh` utility by passing in the name of the server like so:
+If you wish to deploy the application to a remote server, you can use the `deploy.sh` utility by passing in the name of the host like so:

     $ ./deploy.sh <host>